JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_EXAMPLE.md

 ## How the Docker Reconciler Handles This

-When you create or update this service, the docker-reconciler will:
+When you create or update this blueprint, the docker-reconciler will:

 1. **Parse the spec** and validate it against the ArrowheadCloud schema
 2. **Create a Docker network** (arrowhead-c1) for inter-container communication